dlang/DIPs/DIPs/DIP1xxx-ajie.md

     // is not copyable because it is annotated with @disable uniqueElements.writeDeepLengthA;

-    // prints 45, deprectated by this DIP unaddressedElements.writeDeepLengthB;
+    // prints 45, deprecated by this DIP unaddressedElements.writeDeepLengthB;
     // Ok, prints 14
     uniqueElements.writeDeepLengthB;